hexawyz/UnicodeBrowser/ReadMe.md

 e.g

 * I was quite disappointed that I could not share my Model classes between the Server and Client, as Blazor currently uses SimpleJson, which is hugely limited. 😅
-  (And sadly, NewtonSoft.Json doen't seem to work well enough for now. 😭)
+  (And sadly, Newtonsoft.Json doen't seem to work well enough for now. 😭)
 * Binding to query string parameters has to be done manually
 * Pages sometimes need to manually listen for location changes (e.g. for URL changes on the same page)
-* Very few DOM events are actually supported. e.g. binding to the "submit" event on forms will currently fail, despite the documentation implying that it would work.
 * There is no state management out of the box. (e.g. What happens when you go back and forward in the history) => I solved that by not requiring state management at all, and always relying on the route or query string for that.
-* The component lifecycle did not seem to be very extensible. (e.g. a base class for components could not reliably add behavior to OnInitAsync() and such)
+* The component lifecycle did not seem to be very extensible: it would be difficult to add a complex behavior in a base class (e.g. displaying a spinner before the content is loaded)

 Hopefully, things will improve a lot in the next versions, and what I said will become obsolete. 🙂